joatmon08/tech-portfolio/README.md

 When the "build" job is complete, navigate to your portfolio in another tab of your web browser.

-Your URL is "https://<your github username>.github.io/tech-portfolio/" and this site displays your live portfolio.
+Your URL is "https://YOUR-GITHUB-USERNAME.github.io/tech-portfolio/" and this site displays your live portfolio.

 Congratulations!
 You completed this walkthrough and have a live technical portfolio!
 Any changes in your forked repo will trigger a new build and will update your site.